 2. Get a free (but limited) vehicle history report from VINCheck

 VINCheck is the new kid on the block.
-While not as detailed as CARFAX reports, it’s hard to argue with “free” when you’re just doing some basic research on your next car.
+While not as detailed as CARFAX reports, it’s hard to argue with a free vehicle history report when you’re just doing some basic research on your next car.

 Specifically, it can tell you if the car sustained any damage.
-Finer details like ownership history or service history might not be available, but you’ll be able to spot the really big red flags by looking for big repair bills.
+Finer details like ownership history or service history might not be available, but you’ll be able to spot important red flags by looking for big repair bills.
+The vehicle’s car accident report shouldn’t affect your own car insurance rates, but sometimes the related damage can weaken the car’s frame.
+Just something to be aware of!

 3. Get a CARFAX Canada free vehicle history check